Restart (group)

-Restart (ریاستارت) is an Iranian right-wing opposition group based in California, United States.
+Restart (ریاستارت) is a California-based right-wing political organization dedicated to regime change in Iran.
 Led by Mohammad Hosseini, the group and its leader are well-known for organizing arson and vandalism, as well as advocating conspiracy theories.
-Over the past few years the group allegedly whitewashed the Iranian Islamic regime by blaming religious minorities, especially Baha'is and Zoroastrians and to some extent Jews, for the misfortunes of Iran.
+Over the past few years, the group has started whitewashing the Iranian Islamic regime by blaming religious minorities—especially Baha'is and Zoroastrians and to some extent Jews—for Iran's misfortunes.

 Etymology

 The name Restart, is meant for using the computing term with regards to Iran.
 Accounts associated with the group frequently use #restartIran hashtag on social media.
 According to the group's leader, the name was chosen in order to make its followers "think in new ways".

 Ideology and platform

-Restart seeks the toppling of the Iranian government by revolution.
-The group's leader maintains that "violence is the only way to overthrow the Islamic Republic".
-Hosseini describes the group as a "movement" and claims that it is "a form of mysticism and Sufism", thus advocating the creation of a "Sufi empire" in Iran, similar to that of Cyrus the Great.
+Restart claims to be a Persian mysticist and Sufi movement advocating the overthrow and replacement of the Islamic Republic with the Persian Empire of Cyrus the Great.
+Its leader, Mohammad Hosseini, maintains that "violence is the only way to overthrow the Islamic Republic".
 A new constitution was proposed by the group's leader, with 24 articles including right to keep and bear arms.

-U.S. President Donald Trump and his policy towards Iran is praised by the group, which also supports American military action against Iran and offered to fight alongside Americans to overthrow the Iranian government.
+They praise U.S. President Donald Trump’s foreign policy towards Iran, and supports American military action against the latter, and offered to fight alongside the U.S. in overthrowing the Iranian government.
 The group adopted the slogan "Make Iran Great Again" (a play on Trump's "Make America Great Again").

 Restart has been compared to QAnon by Ariane Tabatabai, in terms of "conspiracist thinking going global".
 Among conspiracy theories advocated by the group is that Iran's Supreme Leader Ali Khamenei has died (or went into coma) in 2017 and a double plays his role in public.
 Hosseini claimed that based on a prediction made by 14th century figure Shah Nimatullah Wali, the Iranian government would collapse in 2018, as it "has been permitted" or "has been ordered", implicitly making a reference to an occult or supernatural authority.

+The group has increasingly whitewashed Iran’s Islamic regime by blaming minorities—especially Bahá’ís and Zoroastrians, and Jews—for the country’s problems.